Convention & Visitors Bureau

 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-As your meeting attendees make their way into Boulder on Highway 36, cresting the hill known as Davidson Mesa and looking down into the Boulder Valley, you may hear a few gasps.
+As your meeting attendees make their way into Boulder, cresting the hill known as Davidson Mesa and looking down into the Boulder Valley, you may hear a few gasps.
 It's a breathtaking view of the city spread out before you, cradled by the red sandstone and pine-dotted foothills and with glimpses of the white-capped Rocky Mountains beyond.

 You can take the Regional Transportation District (RTD) bus from DIA to Boulder (Route AB).
 The route makes several convenient stops in Boulder.
 Buses leave approximately every 60 minutes from the airport.
 The schedule and route information can be found on RTD's website (select route AB).
 Tickets are paid directly to the driver upon boarding the bus.
 You'll need cash and exact fare only, as drivers cannot make change.
 This is an economical option, with one-way tickets costing $9.
 RTD has an information booth on the baggage claim level of the Main Terminal.
 The trip takes approximately 1.5 hours. www.rtd-denver.com

-Many meeting planners find it's convenient to hold a "walking conference" in Boulder's compact downtown, with conference hotels and great venues in one easily walkable area.
+Meeting planners find it's convenient to hold a "walking conference" in Boulder's compact downtown, with conference hotels and great venues in one easily walkable area.
 Public bike-sharing kiosks, called B-Cycle are located throughout Boulder and make it fun and easy to pedal from station to station at an affordable rate.
-Boulder's Community Transit Network (CTN) also provides bus service for Boulder with the easy-to-ride HOP, HOP2, SKIP, JUMP, BOUND, DASH, STAMPEDE and BOLT routes.
-The HOP's circuit, in particular, is a very useful shuttle-like service for meeting attendees traveling from meetings sites to popular locations including downtown, the Twenty Ninth Street shopping area and the University of Colorado campus.
-Attendees can look for the HOP to arrive at marked stops every 7-15 minutes, depending on season and time of day.
-For more information, visit the City of Boulder's website.
+Boulder’s in-city bus routes (named the Hop, Skip and Jump) offer another way for attendees to get around town.

-The city's bus system, Regional Transportation District (RTD) can also help attendees travel throughout the entire city and to regional locations and Denver.
+The regional bus system, Regional Transportation District (RTD), can also help attendees travel throughout the entire city and to nearby towns and Denver.
 The downtown bus station at 14th and Walnut is a convenient hub for getting around town, to nearby towns, and to and from the airport via Route AB.